 At the core of any business success is the skill of individuals working together well and communicating effectively.
-An ability to understand the need for personal responsibility, even skills as basic as good time keeping, to the ability of independent problem solving is an obvious requisite for any success.
-For many people the technical ‘hard skills’ learning has proved successful but their ability to team work and communicate easily has been neglected.
+An ability to understand the need for personal responsibility, even skills as basic as good time keeping, to the ability of independent problem solving is an obvious requirement for any success.
+For many people, the technical ‘hard skills’ learning has proved successful but their ability to teamwork and communicate easily has been neglected.

 A definition found in Wikipedia describes soft skills as referring to the cluster of personality traits, social graces, and facility with language, personal habits, friendliness, and optimism that mark people to varying degrees.
 Soft skills complement hard skills, which are the technical requirements of a job.

 A recent survey suggests that many large companies feel that most graduates leave university lacking initiative and without the ability to communicate effectively.
 Nearly half of them believe graduates are not good at making decisions, while a third of these companies are unimpressed by their ability to solve problems or build relationships.
 Nearly 80% said employees with these “soft skills” would find it easier to move up the corporate ladder.

 For many developing successful people, the stumbling block to their continued success lies in something they often feel unable to understand.
 They are aware of their proficiency in ‘hard’ or technical skills, as these are clear to understand and are measurable.
 But how can they measure their ability in the field of ‘soft skills’, which in reality are the most difficult and challenging skills for adults with ingrained patterns of behaviour to learn.